ArcMech/jubilant/README.md

 ### Develop

-To develop all apps and packages, run the following command:
+To develop all apps and packages, run the following command on the root:

 ```
-cd my-turborepo
+pnpm i
+pnpm db:generate
-pnpm run dev
+pnpm run dev /or/ pnpm dev
 ```

 ### Remote Caching